emmatz-pattersonvf/notes/README.md

 To be successful in programming, it' s essential to have a deep understanding of the fundamentals, such as data structures, algorithms, computer architecture, operating systems, etc. These fundamentals will serve as a solid foundation for your career, allowing you to easily adapt to the ever-changing landscape of technology.
  - 了解最新技术、工具和最佳实践。
 - 对基本原理有深入理解，如数据结构、算法、计算机架构、操作系统等。

+# 2024-02-18
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Sir Tony Hoare.
+This quote reminds us that over-concern with efficiency early in development can lead to unnecessary complexity, bugs, and hindered maintainability.
+Focus on writing clear, correct code first, and optimize only when it's proven to be a bottleneck."

+In essence, always consider the bigger picture and the longevity of your codebase before optimizing for speed or memory usage prematurely.
+Measure, identify bottlenecks, and then refactor or optimize as needed – a principle that encapsulates both practicality and long-term sustainability in software engineering.